Skip to content

 To start the proxy, run the following command

-export PROXY_REGISTRY_URL=""
+export PROXY_REGISTRY_URL="docker.io"

 export PROXY_AUTHENTICATE="TRUE"